The Napa Valley wineries dotting the picturesque landscape are nothing short of spectacular.

 1240 Dubig Road, Napa * 707-257-0101 * domainecarneros.com

-The Domaine Carneros winery is a replica of Taittinger's magnificent 18th-century chateau in France.
+The Domaine Carneros winery looks just like Taittinger's magnificent 18th-century chateau in France.
 There's a reason -- it's partly owned by the Champagne giant.
 Even the sparkling wines here are reminiscent of those made by Taittinger, but of course using local grapes.
 You'll feel like royalty when you relax in the elegant Louis XV-style salon or on the terrace overlooking the rolling vineyards (the views here are stunning), while savoring bubbly or pinot noir.
 At $50, one of the pricier tours but surely unforgettable.

 2800 Main Street, St. Helena * 707-967-2200 * www.charleskrug.com